Good to Know

 Itinerary

 ๐Ÿ‘‰:ย When you arrive at Tribhuvan International Airport, you must follow a few formal requirements to receive the Nepal entry visa at the immigration office.
-Our office representatives will welcome you outside the terminal hall and transfer you to the hotel. brief you about tomorrowโ€™s activities and collect any documents our office requires.
+Our office representatives will welcome you outside the terminal hall and transfer you to the hotel.
+Brief you about tomorrowโ€™s activities and collect any documents our office requires.

 ACCOMODATION 4 Star hotel